Manish047/Whazzuuup/README.md

 Installs all the dependencies.

+### Add

+1) Your own "Font Awesome CDN" in FrontEnd/project/public/index.html at the end
+2) Your own "Hosted Server URL" in FrontEnd/project/src/components/Chat/Chat.js or just uncomment the next line to run on localhost:5000

 ### Run 'npm start'

-Runs the app in the development mode.\
+Runs the app in the development mode.<br/>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.